chmarti1/PYroMat/joss2022/paper.md

 The collection of multi-phase substances still lags significantly behind the likes of `coolprop` and `REFPROP`.
 At present, it includes, methane, carbon dioxide, water/steam, nitrogen, oxygen, R-134a, and R-1234ze.
 These models are time consuming to port to the package, so authors are choosing to strategically target substances of common industrial and scientific interest, like argon, hydrogen, ammonia, propane, R-22, R-12, and other refrigerants.

-There is not currently support for transport physics (like viscosity or diffusivity), and users who want to calculate tertiary properties like Gibbs energy or Helmholtz energy are required to do so from more fudnamental properties.
+There is not currently support for transport physics (like viscosity or diffusivity), and users who want to calculate tertiary properties like Gibbs energy or Helmholtz energy are required to do so from more fundamental properties.
 These additions are planned for the distant future, but users have not yet asked for these features.

 # Acknowledgements